janosgyerik/articles/hacking-contest-lessons/level3.md

 which happens to be on the stack.
 The stack is a memory region to store local variables, function parameters, return values, among others.
-The details depend on the CPU architecture, but roughly the following happens when `truncate_and_call` is called from `main`:
+Roughly the following happens when `truncate_and_call` is called from `main`:

-1. The function parameters are pushed on the stack in reverse order: the string, the index, the array of functions
+1. The function parameters are pushed on the stack in reverse order: the string, the index, the array of functions.

-2. The pointer to the next line of code in `main` is pushed on the stack
+2. The pointer to the next instruction is pushed on the stack.

-3. The function `truncate_and_call` is called
+3. The function `truncate_and_call` is called.

-4. The local variable `buf` is pushed on the stack
+4. The local variable `buf` is pushed on the stack.

 When we reach the line of `fns[index](buf)`, the content of the stack looks something like this: